akagami-harsh/Experience/README.md

 # Internships

-This repository contains an overview of all the pull requests I have created/merged during my internships.
+This repository contains an overview of all the pull requests I have created/merged

 ## Table of Content